kallex/FrameFolderSyncTool/PublishedRelease/README.txt

 When working, should stay open and move all folders that have "done" file with them named accordingly to target location and removing them as moved from the source.
 Ctrl + C ends the program when running.

+DISCLAIMER: No warranties - use at your own risk.